-This speaker series, brought to you by five states (DE, MD, PA,
+This event, brought to you by five states (DE, MD, PA, VA and WV)

-specifically to bank CEOs and other senior leaders.
+content geared specifically to bank CEOs and other senior

 The responsibility and liability of the Bank Director is ever